'The Invisible Man' Review

 Of course, the concept of someone turning themself invisible is a little silly.
 The movie doesn’t totally defend against that criticism either, only mustering a quick line about how Adrian was “a leader in the field of optics”.
 However, once you get past that barrier of disbelief, you’ll open yourself up to what this movie has to offer under the hood.

 The script for The Invisible Man, penned by Whannell himself, has more on its mind than just scares.
 The movie does a great job of conveying the torment and aftermath that an abusive relationship can have on someone.
 Cecilia as a character is given a full arc as we follow her journey of slow recovery from beginning to end.
 This added layer brings a deeper meaning that is both used to educate about a serious topic and make the horror material pack a bigger punch.

 Portraying our heroine is the commanding Elisabeth Moss.
 It’s another unhinged performance similar to her previous roles in Her Smell and The Handmaid’s Tale.
 Moss’s all-in attitude helps suspend our disbelief of the material and grounds her character in the real world.
 She’s utterly believable in even the most bewildering of situations and carries the emotional weight of the film.

 Commendable supporting performances come from both Aldis Hodge as a sympathetic detective and Michael Dorman as Adrian’s brother, Tom.

-Through inventive storytelling and craftsmanship, Leigh Whannell and Elisabeth Moss have quite possibly created the definitive version for this ludicrous premise.
-Released in a time of year infamous for forgettable horror movies, it’s a breath of fresh air to see quality original content have its time to shine.
+Through inventive storytelling and craftsmanship, Leigh Whannell and Elisabeth Moss have quite possibly created the definitive version of this ludicrous premise.
+Released at a time of year infamous for forgettable horror movies, it’s a breath of fresh air to see quality original content have its time to shine.